Here is a selection of frequently asked questions we are asked about the nursery but do feel free to pick up the phone and ask some more!

 Q. Which childcare vouchers do you accept?

 Currently, the term after your child turns 3 years you are able to access up to 30 hours funding from the government.
-This funding is for term time period only, usually 38/39 weeks per year.
+This funding is for term time period only, usually 38 weeks per year.
 You can only use a maximum of 10 hours funding per day.
-We are offering the 15 hours of free funding for afternoon periods only.
-If you book morning and full day sessions you will see the funding deducted on your invoice.
-All sessions need to be booked for the term.
+Parents are asked to pay an additional services/consumables fee per funded hour.
 There is also funding for disadvantaged 2 year olds, and Pupil Premium for disadvantaged 3 and 4 year olds - please ask for details.

 Q. I understand the government helps towards funding nursery places.
 Can you tell me more?